 Kansas is named after the Kaw People, meaning People of the South Wind.
-The winds very much define my work and I how I see nature.
-During the north wind, I am drawn to the muted colors of winter and dormant plants that teach us to rest and renew.
+Winds very much define my work and I how I see nature.
+During the time of the north wind, I am drawn to the muted colors of winter and dormant plants that teach us to rest and renew.
 In the time of the south wind, the atmosphere is electric with towering thunderheads that inspire more visceral work.
 Throughout, I paint moons because they cycle through the sky and remind us that we are never stuck in one place.
 We can transform.

 Iron oxidized to rust represents fleeting time.

 Found cottonwood bark holds the secrets of the whisper tree.

 Limestone and sandstone contain a record of the land’s history.

 Natural pigments and native grass are also used.

 Sometimes the elements continue to evolve long after I leave the canvas.
 If you are lucky, you may find that your painting gently changes over time, just as stone does in the storm, eroding and shifting with age.